Learning extremal graphical structures in high dimensions: Learning H usler--Reiss graphical models

-In the statement of the second part of the above theorem, we sacrificed generality for the sake of simplicity.
-Combining the first statement with the general concentration bounds on $\max_{m \in V} \big\| \Gam^{(m)} - \Gamma^{(m)} \big\|_\infty$, which we derive in Section~\ref{sec:varioconc}, one can obtain lower bounds on the probability of correct graph recovery that are explicit in all constants appearing above.
-We have opted against providing such explicit expressions because the resulting terms are lengthy and do not add much in terms of interpretability.
-In the same vein, the quantities $\lambda, \kappa, \vartheta, s, \eta^{\text{ns}}$ are for simplicity taken as the worst case over $m, \ell$.
-It is possible to introduce versions of $\lambda, \kappa, \vartheta, s, \eta^{\text{ns}}$ that depend on $m,\ell$.
+In the statement of the second part of the above theorem, we sacrifice some generality for the sake of simplicity.
+Combining the first statement with the general concentration bounds on $\|\Gam - \Gamma\|_\infty$ in \cref{thm:concentration}, one can obtain lower bounds on the probability of correct graph recovery that are explicit in all constants appearing above.
+We opt against providing such explicit expressions because the resulting terms are lengthy and do not add much in terms of interpretability.
+In the same vein, the quantities $\mu, \kappa, \vartheta, s, \eta^{\text{ns}}$ are for simplicity taken as the worst case over $m, \ell$.
+It is possible to introduce versions of $\mu, \kappa, \vartheta, s, \eta^{\text{ns}}$ that depend on $m,\ell$.
 This would allow for sharper but more complex results; in particular, the incoherence parameters $\eta^\ns_{m, 1}, \dots, \eta^\ns_{m, d-1}$ would need to be non-negative for only half of the values $m \in V$.
 The precise form of this statement is immediate from a close look at the proof in \cref{sec:proofeglearn} of the Supplementary Material.